 The Sixth Step for Making Wine from Grapes – Maturation

-Depending on wine style, lavage can last anywhere from a few months to several years.
+Depending on the wine style, lavage can last anywhere from a few months to several years.

-Historically, barrels were just a vessel that allows the wine to mature and that one person can handle a barrel.
+Historically, barrels were just a vessel that allowed the wine to mature, and that one person could handle a barrel.
 That’s why 50 to 70 gallons tend to be the size range in most areas globally.
-But it’s a convenient aging container—the proportion of new oak toast level and origin of the wood all impact the barrel’s flavor.
+But it’s a convenient aging container—the proportion of new oak toast level and the origin of the wood all impact the barrel’s flavor.
 But even an older barrel with no taste at all of the wood has a significant effect on the wine.

 We have to mention the stirring as a subphase in the process of making wine from grapes.
 Stirring increases contact with the leads, which are yeast cells and other solids that have settled from the wine.
 Stirring is a great way to bring flavor into white wine.
-All of our Chardonnay is fermented in barrel, and so as that yeast died, they settled down to the bottom of the barrel.
+All of our Chardonnay is fermented in a barrel, so as that yeast died, they settled down to the bottom.
 And by stirring the barrel, we’re mixing them back in with the wine, where all of the yeast cells’ contents are being released.
 And those are the polysaccharides and nano proteins that make the wine really thick and delicious.
-Because it’s a small vessel, every time you open that bun on the barrel, you’re getting a tiny bit of oxygen in.
+Because it’s a small vessel, you get a tiny bit of oxygen every time you open that bun on the barrel.

 So you get slightly more oxidative aging in a barrel than you would in a large tank.
 We call the evaporation from a barrel the angel’s share.
 So that’s a wine that is going out into the air, and the barrel is becoming lower and lower.
 So we have to top that up with fresh wine to prevent oxygen from getting into the barrel.

 Racking is another important subphase in the process of making wine from grapes.
 Racking occurs several times during the life of a wine.
-Racking is where you take all of the wine from one lot or block of grapes, and you pump all the barrels out into a tank.
-You clean all your barrels, and then you pump the wine back into the same barrels or different barrels.
+Racking is where you take all of the wine from one lot or block of grapes and you pump all the barrels out into a tank.
+You clean all your barrels and then pump the wine back into the same or different barrels.
 Depending on the flavors you want.

 Blending can be done at any time during elevation.
 I like to let the wine age for at least eight months before I start blending.
-I think it is a good point to really see each wine’s long-term flavors and character.
+It is a good point to see each wine’s long-term flavors and character.
 Winemakers blend wines from different grape varieties, vineyard sights, or styles to create a complete wine.

 In the process of making wine from grapes, we can use filtration.
 Filtration is removing sediment from the wine.
 The wine might be a little bit hazy, and then it’s a winemaker’s opinion that that haze can be a little bit bitter.
 Sometimes filtration comes down to a stability issue if you bottle wine and have enough malic acid or enough residual sugar or not enough so2 for something to go wrong in the bottle.
 Then you want to make sure that you’ve removed any yeast or bacteria that could become active.